EricLBuehler/xlora/README.md

 - `xLoraModel.get_use_trainable_adapters(self) -> bool`
   - Get the trainable or not trainable state of the adapters.
 - `xLoraModel.get_scalings_log(self) -> List[Tensor]`
-  - Returns a list containing the scalings log.
+  - Returns a shallow copy of the list containing the scalings log.
 Editing the list does not change the underlying log.

 ## Installation
 Pending a pip release, `git clone` this repository and run `pip install -e .`.